 As the National Practice Leader, Drug Benefits Solutions in Great-West Life’s Toronto Group Sales Office, Barbara A. Martinez supports sales offices across Canada on prescription drug management initiatives.
 She plays a key role in supporting advisors and their clients, including designing and managing drug benefit plans with Great-West Life Drug Solutions programs.

 Barbara joined Great-West Life in 2012 after 10 years at Mercer, where she led the Canadian drug benefits consulting team.
 She’s a regular speaker at industry forums and a frequent commentator on employer drug programs.
 Her past experience also includes 13 years in the pharmaceutical industry, where she worked in sales and marketing as well as government and professional affairs.

-Michèle Chadwick is the lead on the Regulatory Review of Drugs and Devices Team within the Health Products and Food Branch at Health Canada.
+Michèle Chadwick is the lead on the Regulatory Review of Drugs and Devices Team within the Health Products and Food Branch.

 Prior to coming to the federal government she worked in the pharmaceutical Industry for 10 years.